Search

 Please remember that we are not responsible for faults in any light fitting that you have installed, including spotlights or halogen lights.
 If problems are experienced in respect of your own light fittings you should turn it off and consult a qualified electrician.
 You may be recharged for a call-out for electrical faults that relate to your own appliances.

-What should I do if all the power in my home fails?
+What to do if all the power in your home fails

 If you discover or suspect a fault in the electrical system in your house and there has not been a power cut, you should contact the repairs line on 03456 08 12 03.

-What should I do if there is a power cut?
+What to do if there is a power cut

 If you experience a loss of power and there does not seem to be a problem with your wiring, circuit breaker or fuses, you may be experiencing a power cut.